 Anxiety can feel all-consuming when you have an upcoming dental procedure and have dental phobias, a sensitive gag reflex, or difficulty sitting still.
-At Smile Structure Dentistry and Braces, with four offices in San Antonio and Helotes, Texas, the team of general and family dentists offer many sedation dentistry options to help you relax during your visit.
+At Smile Structure Dentistry and Braces, with five offices in San Antonio and Helotes, Texas, the team of general and family dentists offer many sedation dentistry options to help you relax during your visit.
 Call the nearest office or request an appointment online today to learn more.

 Sedation dentistry involves administering medication to help patients relax during dental procedures.
 It helps keep you comfortable enough to undergo treatments that may otherwise cause anxiety or discomfort.
 At Smile Structure Dentistry and Braces, the team offers many types of sedation for children and adults to suit their unique needs and preferences.